How Does A Canal Lock Work?

 • Be patient: Locks are designed for slow and steady use.
 Don’t rush through—enjoy the experience!

-• Mind the cill: When ascending, be aware of the cill at the upper end of the lock.
+• Mind the cill: When descending, be aware of the cill at the upper end of the lock.
 Avoid allowing your boat's stern (back) to get caught on it, which could damage your boat.

 Why Locks Are Important